eleseszti/LightenUp/README.md

 # Lighten Up

-Lighten Up is a simple game created with HTML, CSS and JavaScript.
+Lighten Up is a simple game created in HTML, CSS and JavaScript.

 ## Description